 The College of Southern Idaho Paramedic Program is an affordable, nationally accredited program; offering the Associate of Applied Science Degree as its primary path of study.
 The ITC program is being phased out.
-The program utilizes several SIM Men®, SIM Babies®, Vital SIM® and a Noel birthing human patient simulators in one of several state-of-the-art laboratories for student training, as well as a fully operational training ambulance.
+The program utilizes high fidelity patient simulators in state-of-the-art laboratories for student training, as well as a fully operational training ambulance.

 Students with completed prerequisites, higher grades, field related work experience and completed degrees will have an increased chance of acceptance.